1200wd/web-coineva/content/use-nulldata-to-send-blockchain-messages.rst

 ---------------------------------

-Not many people know that besides transacting and storing value, the bitcoin blockchain offers an option to send data and store small amounts of data in the blockchain.
+Not many people know that besides transacting and storing value, the bitcoin blockchain offers an option to 'send data' instead of currency and store small amounts of data in the blockchain.

 To store data in the blockchain you just send a transaction, but instead of sending it to another bitcoin address you send a Null Data transaction with a zero value output.
 So 1 of the outputs does not contain